 The programme oversight committee is a panel of experts (including international members) that is independent of the project teams and the programme director and that makes recommendations directly to ARIA's leadership.
-Roughly half of the members of the oversight committee will be in place in time to contribute to the review of the full proposals, with the remaining members being appointed after project selection, but before these projects actually start.
-This two-intake approach will allow for independent oversight during project selection whilst also allowing the precise expertise of the committee to be tuned to best suit the projects that are ultimately selected.
+Roughly half of the members of the oversight committee were in place in time to contribute during the selection of projects by ARIA's leadership and the programme team.
+Additional members will continue to be appointed to the committee at the recommendation of the existing oversight committee members (and with the approval of ARIA's leadership) as the need arises.
+This flexible intake approach allowed for independent oversight during project selection, whilst also allowing the precise expertise of the committee to be tuned to best suit the projects that have been selected.

 The initial members of the committee (see biographies below) were identified by ARIA on the basis of their expertise and international standing across a wide range of areas relevant to climate science and climate engineering.
 Potential members were then invited to join the committee by ARIA's leadership after meeting with the programme director and ARIA's CEO.
 These initial members have been appointed for the duration of the programme (5 years).
-Members appointed during the second intake (or subsequently) will be appointed for the remaining duration of the programme by invitation of ARIA's leadership, after consulting with the programme director and the existing members of the committee.
+Members appointed subsequently will be appointed for the remaining duration of the programme by invitation from ARIA's leadership, at the recommendation of the existing members of the committee and after consulting with the programme director.
 At the outset, the committee will have the opportunity to deliberate on and refine its terms of reference, for approval by ARIA's leadership.